Pewz-Team/FPS-alternatives/README.md

 - [AltONS](https://youtube.com/watch/dQw4w9WgXcQ)
 - [TripleX FPS](https://youtube.com/watch/dQw4w9WgXcQ)

+NOTICE:
-*We are not support other Platform except Windows*
+- *We are not support other Platform except Windows*
-FPS alternatives can be used if the game's fps is 20 below, if you use fps alternatives on 21+ fps, it may crashes
+- FPS alternatives can be used if the game's fps is 20 below, if you use fps alternatives on 21+ fps, it may crashes

 ### Credits/shoutouts
 - [AlvarroPewz](https://youtube.com/watch/dQw4w9WgXcQ) - Main Coder